Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Results

-Here $\kett{U} = \sum_j (U\otimes I) \ket{j} \ket{j}$ corresponds to the Choi operator of unitary gate $U$, and the set $\set{U_k}_{k=1}^N$ is randomly sampled from the special unitary group $\su(2)$ with $N = 10^3$.
-One can then follow the optimization procedure in Figure~\ref{fig:pqc comb protocol} to experimentally find the protocol with the optimal loss function for each setting $(m, n_a)$, as summarized in Figure~\ref{fig:sequential unitary case}.
-Notably, the average fidelity obtained by the PQComb matches the optimal value for $1 \leq m \leq 5$ within a tolerance of $1\cdot 10^{-3}$~\cite{Yoshida2023}.
+Here $\kett{U} = \sum_k (U\otimes I) \ket{k} \ket{k}$ corresponds to the Choi operator of unitary gate $U$, and the set $\set{U_j}_{k=1}^N$ is randomly sampled from the special unitary group $\su(2)$ with size $N = 10^4$.
+The ansatz we used is shown in Supplementary Note 2~\footnote{See Supplementary Note 2 in the supplementary information.}.
+One can then follow the optimization procedure in Figure~\ref{fig:pqcomb} to experimentally find the protocol with the optimal loss function for each setting $(m, n_a)$, as summarized in Table~\ref{tab:2-unitary inv}.
+Notably, the average similarity obtained by the PQComb matches the optimal value for $1 \leq m \leq 5$ within a tolerance of $1\cdot 10^{-3}$~\cite{Yoshida2023}.

-The data presented in Figure~\ref{fig:sequential unitary case} indicates that by utilizing three ancilla qubits and four applications of the unitary operator $\Uin$, PQComb is capable of providing a deterministic and nearly exact protocol to approximate $\Uin^{-1}$.
-Upon a thorough analysis of the protocol, we postulate that for each input $\Uin$, the surrounded four-qubit unitaries $V_{j - 1}$ and $V_{j}$ potentially include encoding and decoding operations facilitated by control Pauli gates, enabling the ancilla qubits to produce a specific linear combination of $U$ acting on the target qubit, which ultimately transforms into the action of $\Uin^{-1}$.
-This conjecture leads to a more streamlined training ansatz, which in turn suppresses the loss function to $10^{-6}$.
-The ansatz employed by PQComb is illustrated by Figure~\ref{fig:4 3 pqc} in the Appendix~\ref{appendix:ansatz}, giving our principal theoretical contribution:
+Table~\ref{tab:2-unitary inv} indicates that by utilizing three ancilla qubits and four queries of the unitary operator $\Uin$, PQComb is capable of providing a near-exact and deterministic protocol to approximate $\Uin^{-1}$.
+After achieving this protocol, we further refine our optimization based on the current structure, which leads to a more streamlined training ansatz that suppresses the average dissimilarity to $10^{-6}$, and eventually resulting an exact and deterministic protocol illustrated in Theorem~\ref{thm:4 3}.
+More details for ansatz selection and refinement are deferred to Supplementary Note 2~\cite{Note2}.